Daily Mirror: 2004–present

-The Mirror's front page on 4 November 2004, after the re-election of George W. Bush as U.S. President, read "How can 59,054,087 people be so DUMB?".
+The Mirror's front page on 4 November 2004, after the re-election of George W. Bush as US president, read "How can 59,054,087 people be so DUMB?".
 It provided a list of states and their alleged average IQ, showing the Bush states all below average intelligence (except for Virginia), and all John Kerry states at or above average intelligence.
 The source for this table was The Economist, although it was a hoax.
 Richard Wallace became editor in 2004.

 On 30 May 2012, Trinity Mirror announced the merger of the Daily Mirror and Sunday Mirror into a single seven-day-a-week title.
 Richard Wallace and Tina Weaver, the respective editors of the Daily Mirror and Sunday Mirror, were simultaneously dismissed and Lloyd Embley, editor of The People, appointed as editor of the combined title with immediate effect.
 In 2018, Reach plc acquired the Northern & Shell titles, including the Daily Express, which led to a number of editor moves across the stable.
 Lloyd Embley was then promoted to editor-in-chief across the entire group, and Alison Phillips (previously deputy editor-in-chief for the Trinity Mirror titles) was appointed editor of the Daily Mirror.

+In August 2023 MGN Ltd and Reach plc launched a division of the Daily Mirror for the United States.
+It consists of a news website, titled The Mirror US, with offices based in New York City.

 Political allegiance

-The Mirror has consistently supported the Labour Party since the 1945 general election.
-On 3 May 1979, the day of the general election, the Daily Mirror urged its readers to vote for the governing Labour Party led by James Callaghan.
-As widely predicted by the opinion polls, Labour lost this election and Conservative Margaret Thatcher became Prime Minister.
-The Mirror's continued support of the Labour government was in spite of its falling popularity over the previous few months which had been the result of the Winter of Discontent, where the country was crippled by numerous public sector strikes.
+The Mirror has consistently supported the Labour Party since the 1945 UK general election.
+On the day of the 1979 UK general election, the Daily Mirror urged its readers to vote for the governing Labour Party led by James Callaghan.
+As widely predicted by the opinion polls, Labour lost this election and Conservative Margaret Thatcher became prime minister.
+The Mirror's continued support of the Labour government was in spite of its falling popularity over the previous few months which had been partly as a result of what was labelled by the Daily Mail the "Winter of Discontent", where the country was crippled by numerous public sector strikes.

-By the time of the 1983 general election, Labour support was at a postwar low, partly due to the strong challenge by the recently formed SDP–Liberal Alliance.
-Despite this, the Daily Mirror remained loyal to Labour and urged its readers to vote for the party, now led by Michael Foot, condemning the Thatcher-led Tory government for its "waste of our nation" and the rise in unemployment that Thatcher's Conservative government had seen in its first term in power largely due to monetarist economic policies to reduce inflation, although the government's previously low popularity had dramatically improved since the success of the Falklands conflict a year earlier.
+By the time of the 1983 UK general election, Labour support was at a postwar low, partly due to the strong challenge by the recently formed SDP–Liberal Alliance.
+Despite this, the Daily Mirror remained loyal to Labour and urged its readers to vote for the party, then led by Michael Foot, condemning the Thatcher-led Tory government for its "waste of our nation", as well as the rise in unemployment that Thatcher's Conservative government had seen in its first term in power largely due to monetarist economic policies to reduce inflation, although the government's previously low popularity had dramatically improved since the success of the Falklands conflict a year earlier.
 However, the Conservatives were re-elected and Labour suffered its worst postwar general election result, only narrowly bettering the SDP–Liberal Alliance in terms of votes whilst winning considerably more seats.